About Hamilton Rotary Club

-At over 100 years old, our club was one the first clubs to be chartered in Canada.
+Hamilton Rotary Club is over 105 years old, Our club was one the first clubs to be chartered in Canada.
 We are rich in history, yet we are also rich in diversity.
 Our membership of proud Rotarians represents a broad range of people, differing in their professional and personal experiences, yet bonded by our commitment to community service.

-After a long and wonderful home with the Royal Connaught Hotel (over 90 years), we recently moved to the Art Gallery of Hamilton.
+After a long and wonderful home with the Royal Connaught Hotel (over 90 years), Rotary moved to the Art Gallery of Hamilton.
 The Art Gallery makes our meetings very warm and the beauty of the gallery reflects the beauty of the community spirit that resonates through our club.

 Join Us for Lunch